matplotlib/matplotlib/doc/README.txt

 This is the top level build directory for the matplotlib documentation.
 All of the documentation is written using sphinx, a python documentation system built on top of ReST.

-If you are looking for plain text documentation, you can read the following
+This directory contains

 * users - the user documentation, eg plotting tutorials, configuration tips, etc.